Research Philosophy

 Question 1: How Does LLM Reasoning Differ from Human Reasoning?

-To characterize this difference, I adopted the Language of Thought Hypothesis (LOTH) from cognitive science, which identifies three essential properties of human reasoning: logical coherence, compositionality, and productivity.
+To get a handle on the difference, I borrowed the Language of Thought Hypothesis (LOTH) from cognitive science.
+It says human reasoning rests on three properties: logical coherence, compositionality, and productivity.

 Question 2: What Do LLMs Understand and What Don’t They?